Massacre

-A massacre is an event of killing people who are not engaged in hostilities or are defenseless.
-It is generally used to describe a targeted mass killing of civilians by an armed group or person.
+A massacre is an event of killing defenseless human beings or animals.
+It is generally used to describe a targeted mass killing of civilians by an armed group.
+It can also be used figuratively to refer to a one-sided exchange between armed groups.
 The word is a loan of a French term for "butchery" or "carnage".
 Other terms with overlapping scope include war crime, pogrom, mass killing, mass murder, and extrajudicial killing.